epicskid1337/epicskid1337/README.md

 ## Hi there 👋

-security reaseacher and 3731t3 5k1d
-i do things for fun
+security reaseacher and eleet skid i do things for fun

-ihateyou